JDLabOrg/IUManual-EN/advanced_server.rst

 When you run  **Project > Upload to Server(⇧⌘U)** menu, **Upload to Server Panel** will be shown.

-Upload to Server Panel will help you to upload **Build Files** to your Server.
+With this panel, you can upload the **Built Files** to your Server.